JedhaBootcamp/local-airflow-server/README.md

 - **Redis** - Message broker for Celery.
 When using CeleryExecutor (as we do), Redis queues tasks for distributed execution across multiple workers.

+- **Ngrok** - Secure tunnel service (optional).
+Ngrok creates a public HTTPS URL that tunnels to your local Airflow web server.
+This is useful for accessing your Airflow UI from anywhere on the internet, or for receiving webhooks from external services.
+The ngrok web interface (for inspecting requests) is available at http://localhost:4040.

 ---

 ## Project Architecture